motokimura/deeplearning-papernotes/notes/2017-cnn-for-geometric-matching.md

 - Possible applications:
 	- Satellite image registration (image to image, or image to vector map)
-	- Vehicle or robot localization with vector map
+	- Vehicle or robot localization with raster or vector maps